conda-forge/autoawq-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `autoawq` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `autoawq, autoawq-eval, autoawq_kernels` can be installed with `conda`:

 ```
-conda install autoawq
+conda install autoawq autoawq-eval autoawq_kernels
 ```

 or with `mamba`:

 ```
-mamba install autoawq
+mamba install autoawq autoawq-eval autoawq_kernels
 ```

 It is possible to list all of the versions of `autoawq` available on your platform with `conda`: